NickTrinh/People-track-and-count/README.md

 # People-track-and-count
-Tracking and counting people passing through with YOLOv8, ByteTrack, and Supervision
+Tracking and counting people passing through with YOLOv8 and ByteTrack

+This was made based on this YT Tutorial: https://www.youtube.com/watch?v=sqwSJsFdZeA&ab_channel=CodeWithAarohi